istd50043-2023-spring/lecture_notes/l9_transaction_concurrency.md

 5.  <T2 commit>
 ```

-After timestep 11, the database crash.
+After timestep 11, the database crashes.

 During the recovery phase, we start with undo phase, we find that T1 need to be undone and aborted.
 However, T2's effect of `A=A+1` is based on the assumption that `A=10` in T1 was successful.
 As a result, T2 has be to aborted and undone too.
 This is known as cascading abort.